bogeeee/restfuncs/readme.md

 - Proper **error handling** and logging.
 - **Basic auth** handler TODO.
 Http-session based auth is also covered by the [example](https://github.com/bogeeee/restfuncs/tree/1.x/examples/express-and-vite-with-authentication)
 - **[Collection of example projects](#example-projects)**.
 Grab them, if you're looking for a quick starter for your single page application.
+- **Tinkering friendly** library by exposing a clear OOP API.
+You are allowed and encouraged to subclass and override methods.
+Includes .ts source code, source maps and declaration maps in the published NPM package, so you can ctrl+click or debug-step yourself right into the source code and have some fun with it - i hope this inspires other lib authors ;).
+TODO: Document basic-call-structure.md
 - **Very compact** conceptual **documentation**.
 "All you need to know" fits on 2.5 screen pages.
 Further is shown by your IDE's intellisense + friendly error messages give you advice.
 So let's not waste words and [get right into it](#ltboilerplate-cheat-sheet---all-you-need-to-knowgt):

 # &lt;Boilerplate cheat sheet - all you need to know&gt;